Major Types of Jesus Christ Icons

 Man of Sorrows

 This type of Jesus Christ icons shows “the suffering” Christ, usually descending into the tomb.
 It is worth noting that you won’t see any physical suffering in Russian icons of this type, where the passion of Christ is presented with only token bleeding.
 However, some Orthodox icons depict Jesus in the crown of thorns, which is undoubtedly associated with horror, pain, and grief.

 Christ in Majesty

 Eastern Orthodox icons of this type often depict Jesus Christ full-length, with a Gospel book, sitting on a spiritual throne at the center of the composition.
 He is usually surrounded by mandorla, the eternal blue-green light that symbolizes the Glory of God.
 Such icons may also include the images of the four Gospel writers depicted in the form of an eagle, an ox, a lion, and an angel.

-These are the most important types of Jesus Christ icons venerated by Christian believers all over the world.
-If you are only starting your collection or looking for the first icon for your home iconostasis, any of them will become the right choice.
-Browse our selection of antique Russian icons to find more!
+These were the most important types of Jesus Christ icons venerated by Christian believers all over the world.
+If you are only starting your collection or looking for the first icon for your home iconostasis, any of them will be the right choice.
+Browse our collection of antique Russian icons to find more!